outdreamer/build-a-cure/docs/tasks/examples.md

       - when solving a problem with an insight path like 'break problem into sub-problems', the sub-queries to solve each sub-problem should be defined in terms used by the insight path & problem statement
       - a sub-query to solve a sub-problem like 'reduce & isolate dimensions of problem' should be defined using the problem statement components & the insight path ('break' as the original function mapped to sub-functions 'reduce' and 'isolate'), so when it comes time to integrate sub-solutions into a solution, the corresponding opposite function to 'break(problem)' can be applied to 'integrate(solution)', using a version of 'integrate' such as a specific version of 'merge' that connects to the version of sub-functions of 'break' used

-## the decision between selecting insight path/query for a problem & generating a new one is dependent on:
+## logic of selecting between insight path/query for a problem & generating a new one

+	- logic dependencies

 	    - problem metadata (complexity, adjacent formats)
 	    - available info (whether metrics are capable of capturing relevant info)
 	    - input data set metadata (whether variables are output metrics, variance-covering metrics, proxy variables, etc)
 	      - different input/output relationships will imply different interface queries that will be useful
 	      - beyond that, other (interface analysis-identified) methods to design an interface query for a problem type

 	      - apply interface analysis to interface query design (system including interface components, query components, metrics) - apply interfaces to the problem of designing an interface query
 	        - examine what are the core functions, efficiencies, incentives, error types, etc of the interface query system, and check that they match what Ive identified
 	        - check if you can skip some interfaces, like when you start with an input containing mixed-interface (concepts, functions, intents) or cross-interface structures (structures that apply/generalize to or connect interfaces), such as when you can identify common terms in input component definitions that can be used to frame all relevant objects
 	          - once you standardize terms of component definitions, is there an interim sub-interface youve standardized components to, which can be used in place of a full interface query
 	        - example:
 	          - adjacent formats:
 	            - problem is route optimization, problem format is network, solution format is network path, interface query should include function interface, bc function format is adjacent to finding a path on a network
 	          - intent alignment:
 	            - problem is over-complicated system, problem format is network, solution format is reduced-complexity system network, interface should include math & structure interfaces, to find & apply dimension-reducing functions (interfaces already contain functions that align with 'reduction' intent)
 	          - required inputs:
 	            - problem is 'find a relationship between functions for calculation optimization intent', solution format is 'connecting function', interface query should involve 'connecting' functions, which are a required input to solution format of a 'function to connect functions that optimizes calculation efficiency'
 	        - this can optimize for problem/solution metadata, as well as general problem-solving methods
 	          - optimize for problem type: interface query for 'missing info' problem type should include the 'similarity/difference' sub-interface on the 'structure' to identify 'opposite' structures like 'what is not there'
 	          - optimize for solution format: interface query for a problem with solution format 'prediction function' should include either causal, potential, change, or function or structure.network interface, all of which can generate a structure connecting the in/dependent variables
 	            - causal: organize variables with causal diagram having direction & check for predictive ability (identifying correlation, applying causal structures like moving/deactivating variables, using variable proxies or aggregate variables) to filter diagram for probable causation
 	            - potential: identify potential alternatives (variable sets not in data set, randomness explanation) and filter if possible, possibly leaving original data set as last remaining solution
 	            - change: identify variable change functions, and evaluate distorted data sets using those functions for alternate prediction functions, filtering by functions that are robustly predictive with more change conditions applied
 	            - function: index variables as functions (functions using variable combinations/subsets) to check for input/output connectivity potential between in/dependent variables
 	            - structure: organize the variables as a network to find relationships & if there is a relationship between in/dependent variables
 	          - optimize for general problem-solving methods:
 	            - example:
 	              - 'generate set of possible solutions & apply filters to reduce solution space'
 	                - the interface query should have a format that is filterable once it reaches the filter step of the general solution method
 	              - 'break problem into sub-problems & combine & merge sub-solutions'
 	                - the interface query should have a format that is combinable/mergeable once it reaches the combine/merge step of the general solution method

 ## problem-solution format maps (structural components of solution automation workflow insight paths)

 	- based on where the problem is & what type it is, you can start with different methods: